How To Remove Anti Skid Tape

 How to remove non-slip tape.
-I know this sounds hard to believe but at Heskins one of the most popular questions we receive is “How do we remove non-slip tape?”.
-For obvious reasons the anti-skid tape is designed to be permanent.
+I know this sounds hard to believe, but at Heskins one of the most popular questions we receive is “How do we remove non-slip tape?”.
+For obvious reasons, the anti-skid tape is designed to be permanent.
 Heskins whole ethos is focused on creating the World’s most durable and effective anti-skid tape.
-We constantly review and change our processes and constituent materials, as in all industries new and improved components are developed.
-Heskins progressively and consistently follows or creates the best practise to ensure that the customer receives the most advanced product available; However, all this helps to create problems for those who wish to remove it.
+We constantly review and change our processes and constituent materials, as in all industries, new and improved components are developed.
+Heskins progressively and consistently follows or creates the best practice to ensure that the customer receives the most advanced product available; However, all this helps to create problems for those who wish to remove it.
 If one tries to simply remove the anti-skid tape it will be difficult; you will either struggle to remove it or the plastic film will fragment into smaller pieces.
-Here we explain how to remove anti-skid tape.
+Here we explain how to remove the anti-skid tape.
 There are two recommended methods:

 With some form of flat tool (something like a scraper) remove one of the corners; you need to ensure you remove enough to create a thumb grip.
 Slowly peel back the material touching surface-to-surface, this part is critical, it is called a ‘low energy pull’.
-All self-adhesive materials have an inherent weakness; their adhesive is composed of thin strands, once these thin strands are bent back and forced into an acute angle they snap.
-You must ensure that the material is taken back, surface-to-surface, this is the critical part.
+All self-adhesive materials have an inherent weakness; their adhesive is composed of thin strands, and once these thin strands are bent back and forced into an acute angle, they snap.
+You must ensure that the material is taken back, surface-to-surface, which is the critical part.